The Reunion That Could've Gone So Wrong — Modern Paraphrase | nocap.bible

 "Bro, I have enough.
 Keep what's yours."

 Jacob wouldn't take no for an answer though.
-He pushed back with one of the most emotional lines in Genesis:
+He pushed back with an exceptionally emotional line in :

 "No, please — accept my gift.
 Because seeing your face right now is like seeing the face of God, and you've welcomed me.
 God has been generous to me, and I have more than enough."